vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 SIGNAL REFRACTION

 - REFRACTION happens when a WAVE is BENT when entering a medium where the SIGNAL travels at a different speed
-    - For example, glass and water can refract waves
+    - Ví dụ, glass and water can refract waves

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9c807832-6feb-40ed-81aa-f9d7337da241)